Macquarie lifts Microsoft Corporation [MSFT] price estimate. Who else is bullish?

-Microsoft Corporation [NASDAQ: MSFT] loss -0.19% on the last trading session, reaching $241.22 price per share at the time.
+Microsoft Corporation [NASDAQ: MSFT] loss -0.04% or -0.09 points to close at $247.49 with a heavy trading volume of 9199963 shares.
 The company report on November 17, 2022 that New Global Xbox Survey Finds Families Plan to Connect Through Gaming This Holiday.

 China Can't Stop US$0.25 Stock from Mining Ultra-Rare Metal